US STOCKS-Wall St falls as jobs data supports Sept rate hike

 By Tanya Agrawal

-Aug 7 (Reuters) - U.S. stocks were lower on Friday, with the major indexes poised to close in the red for the week, after solid job growth in July pointed to an improving economy, opening the door wider for an interest rate hike in September.
+Aug 7 (Reuters) - U.S. stocks fell in early trading on Friday, with the major indexes poised to close in the red for the week, after solid job growth in July pointed to an improving economy, opening the door wider for an interest rate hike in September.

-Wall Street took a dim view of the report as a stop to easy money will increase borrowing costs.
-The market has touched record highs, benefiting from near-zero interest rates for almost a decade.
+Wall Street, however, took a dim view of the report as a rate hike will increase borrowing costs for companies.
+The market has touched record highs, benefiting from near-zero interest rates for the last 10 years.

 Nonfarm payrolls increased 215,000 last month, fewer than the 223,000 forecast by economists, but the unemployment rate held at a seven-year low of 5.3 percent.